 “Memory” is addressed with a capitalized first letter in these beginning lines, which indicates it is not being treated as a common concept.
 Rather, “Memory” is being referred to as if it were an actual being with a personality and livelihood, one who is female given the use of “she” as the chosen pronoun.
 This boosts the level of importance that “Memory” has for this narrator, whether that importance is for “Memory” in general or for one specific “Memory.”
 This is a fitting stance since “Memory” is the focus of the poem as the narrator holds to recollections of the past in a desperate, nostalgic manner—elements that become more and more apparent as the poem continues.

 There is a closeness to the past that the narrator showcases in choosing to begin the poem with the word, “Here.”
-What the choice entails is that the “Memory” is so near to the narrator, he can use the simple word of location to indicate the placement of the “Memory.”
+What the choice entails is that the “Memory” is so near to the narrator, he can use the simple word of the location to indicate the placement of the “Memory.”
 The past he is relishing in is “walking in the dark,” and that simple phrase provides the reader with two additional details.
 First, the “Memory” is not rushing, giving evidence that the narrator is taking his time in traveling through his past thoughts and experiences.
 Second, the “Memory” is traveling “in the dark.”
 This lack of light hints that the “Memory” is not something that just anyone would see since it can easily go unnoticed.
 The narrator, however, knows to look, and he sees.

 One further concept at work in these lines is that the narrator points out that “there are no pictures of her as she is.”
-This idea cements that the narrator is in fact looking toward the past since there is no visual of how “she is,” meaning the present is not a valid notion concerning the “Memory.”
+This idea cements that the narrator is in fact looking toward the past since there is no vision of how “she is,” meaning the present is not a valid notion concerning the “Memory.”
 What “is” is not important, only what was.

 Line 3 continues with the notion of the past being the focus by ruling out the future.
 Specifically, “the coming day was never seen.”
 Since “the coming day” relates to a moment that has yet to arrive, the idea that it “was never seen before” expresses that the future is not relevant.
 Notable as well is that to this “Memory[‘s]” timeframe, the narrator’s present moment as he watches the “Memory” resurface is a future concept.
 Everything beyond the “Memory[‘s]” real-life occurrence is as if it never happened, making it the only concept worth reveling in for the moment.